aminalhazwani/blog.newsboy.co/_posts/2014-10-31-the-influence-of-social-media-on-news.md

 This higher level of engagement from direct visitors holds true across the full mix of sites studied.

 The strategy of Buzzfeed, for example, is very different from that of traditional news organizations.
 It is not built around building a loyal, returning audience.
-Instead, it is built around “being a part of the conversation”.
+Instead, it is built around "being a part of the conversation".

 For organizations producing news content, what may be most critical is how much they understand about these different audience pathways and the degree to which their strategies – both in terms of content and revenue – match their audience flow.